- Home

 Films are great for sparking our imagination and initiating interesting conversations.
 And there are some films with particularly powerful messages that can really get us thinking.

-Which of these films have you seen?
-What other films have you found particularly thought-provoking?
-We’d love to hear from you in the comments section below.
+Have you seen any of the films on this list?
+Are there any other films you’ve found particularly thought-provoking?
+We’d love to hear from you in the comments below!

 Francesca Williams is a lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
 Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
 In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.